mikolmogorov/Ragout/docs/USAGE.md

     *.draft = true
     complete_ref.draft = false

-###Detailed description

-Genomes are picked form the terminal nodes of the phylogenetic tree.
-All those names should be uniqe.
-If the branch length is ommited, it would be set to 1.
+###Quick comments

+Paths to *FASTA*/*HAL* can be both relative and absolute.

+If you use *Sibelia* or *Progressive Cactus*, you must specify FASTA for each input genome.
+If you use *HAL*, everything is taken from it.

-Paths to *FASTA*/*MAF* can be both relative and absolute.
-Running with Sibelia requires all sequence headers among ALL *FASTA* files to be unique.
+Running with Sibelia requires all sequence headers (">gi...") among ALL *FASTA* files to be unique.

-Ragout firstly decomposes genomes into set of synteny blocks.
-You can use either a set of *FASTA* files corresponding to each input genome or local multiple alignment of all the genomes in *MAF* format.
-In both cases you should specify target's *FASTA* since it will be used to generate output.
-See "Synteny backends" section for more information.
+If you do not specify phylogenetic tree or synteny block scale, they are inferred automatically.

 The parameters choice
 ---------------------

-### Minimum synteny block size
+### Synteny block size

 Because the decomposition procedure is parameter-dependent, the assembly is performed in multiple iterations with different synteny block scale.
-Intuitively, the algorithm firstly considers only contigs that are long enough and then insert shorter ones in the assembly.
+Intuitively, the algorithm firstly considers only fragments that are long enough and then insert shorter ones into final scaffolds.

-For bacterial genomes, we recommend to run Ragout in three iterations with the block size equal to 5000, 500, 100.
-However, you can specify our own configuration which better describes your dataset.
+There are two pre-defined scales: "small" and "large".
+We recommend "small" for relatively small genomes (bacterial) and large otherwise (mammalian).
+If th parameter is not set, it is automatically inferred based on input genomes size.

 ### Phylogenetic tree

-Running with multiple references, the output of Ragout may highly depend of the given phylogenetic tree and can be biased if the tree is incorrect.

-If the phylogeny is unknown or ambiguous, you are still able run Ragout assuming the "star" phylogeny and specifying the evolutionary distance between target and references (which is easier to find out):

-    .tree = (target, ref1:0.1, ref2:0.05, ref3:0.003);
+If this parameter is committed, Ragout infers phylogenetic tree based on breakpoint data.
+Generally, it gives a good approximation.
+However, if you already know the tree, we recommended to guide the algorithm with it.

 ### Circular genomes

-If you are working with circular genomes (like bacterial ones) it is recommended to set corresponding parameter in recipe file (see previous seqction).
-This would generate some extra adjacencies which could be useful.
+If you are working with circular genomes (like bacterial ones) it is recommended to set corresponding parameter in recipe file (see previous section).
+This would generate some extra adjacencies for breakpoint graph.

 ### Reference genome in draft form